 Numbness, tingling, or loss of strength in an arm (s) or leg (s) can be a sign of a higher risk of having a stroke or having had strokes.
-In these cases, consulting a chiropractor may not be recommended.
+In these cases, consulting a Chiropractor in Mount Pleasant SC may not be recommended.
 If you have recently been injured and are experiencing pain and swelling, chiropractic adjustments may not be the best option for treatment.
 People with osteoporosis or fragile bone density should get additional testing or support before receiving chiropractic care.
-It is best to meet with an orthopedic doctor first to determine if chiropractic care is an appropriate treatment for your injury or health condition.
+It is best to meet with an orthopedic doctor first to determine if chiropractic care from a Chiropractor in Mount Pleasant SC is an appropriate treatment for your injury or health condition.
 If you are in an emergency situation and need immediate medical attention, you should go to the hospital or urgent care.

 Emergency and emergency doctors can attend to emergencies and help you stabilize yourself.
 Once any immediate threat or concern is addressed, you can seek follow-up or ongoing care with a chiropractor you trust.
 You should always talk to your doctor or chiropractor if you have questions before starting any type of treatment, including chiropractic care.
 Many people suffer from back pain at some point in their lives, with an estimated 85% of people experiencing back pain severe enough to see a doctor.
 However, the exact cause of the pain is often unclear and the best treatment for most lower back pain is unknown.
 Doctors' recommendations tend to vary when it comes to treating back pain.

 Standard care includes a balance between rest, stretching and exercise, warmth, pain medications, and time.
 Some doctors also suggest trying chiropractic care.
 The good news is that no matter what treatment is recommended, most people with a recent onset of back pain get better within a few weeks, often within a few days.